- FlowStream Blog

-Q: What are some common best practices end-users can employ to prevent cavitation in and around their pumping systems?
+Q: What are some common best practices end-users can employ to prevent pump cavitation?

 A: Always calculate the NPSHa (Net Positive Suction Head available) from the system, and compare it with the NPSHr (Net Positive Suction Head required) by the pump.
 The NPSHa should always be one to two feet above the NPSHr of the pump to prevent cavitation.

-Q: From a technology perspective, are there any systems end-users can employ to help them more effectively diagnose and mitigate cavitation in and around their pumping systems?
+Q: From a technology perspective, what systems can end-users employ to help them more effectively diagnose and mitigate pump cavitation?

 A: The most effective solution is to listen to the pump and to evaluate the flow.
 Flow can best be determined using flowmeters, and there are several types commercially available, depending on the type of fluid being moved.
 Listening to the pump can be accomplished by the naked ear by trained personnel or by using suitable noise level meters.
 More sophisticated vibration measuring equipment can also be employed to detect cavitation.
-These portable devices can connect to the pump bearing housings to detect movement (displacement).
+These portable devices can connect to the pump bearing housings to detect movement (displacement) in the pumping system.

-Q: In your experience, what are some of the most troublesome application occurrences of cavitation you''ve encountered involving a pumping system?
-How were these cavitation issues resolved?
+Q: In your experience, what are some of the most troublesome application occurrences of pump cavitation?
+How were these cavitation issues resolved? ?